Dave Free

-David Isaac Friley (born November 13, 1986), known professionally as Dave Free, is an American filmmaker, record executive, and former record producer.
-He is best known for his creative partnership with rapper Kendrick Lamar, with whom he founded the entertainment company PGLang.
-He has co-directed several music videos and films alongside Lamar under the collective name The Little Homies.
+David Isaac Friley (born November 13, 1986), known professionally as Dave Free, is an American filmmaker and record producer.
+Born and raised in Inglewood, California, he is best known as the manager and creative partner of fellow California native Kendrick Lamar.
+During his tenure as co-president of Top Dawg Entertainment (TDE), Free directed music videos and short films with Lamar under the name the Little Homies.
+Following his departure from TDE in 2019, he co-founded the creative company pgLang with Lamar.
+Free's accolades include two Grammy Awards and three MTV Video Music Awards.

 Early life

-David Friley was born on November 13, 1986, in Inglewood, California, the son of a couple from the North and South Sides of Chicago.
+David Isaac Friley was born on November 13, 1986, in Inglewood, California; the son of a couple from the North and South Sides of Chicago.
 He is the youngest of three children.
 Friley is a childhood friend of rapper Kendrick Lamar, having met while they were both in high school.
 After graduating, he worked as a computer technician while helping Lamar begin his rap career.
-He used his job to showcase Lamar's music to Anthony "Top Dawg" Tiffith, founder and CEO of independent record label Top Dawg Entertainment (TDE), which led to him signing a recording contract with the label in 2007.
+He used his job to showcase Lamar's music to Anthony "Top Dawg" Tiffith, founder and CEO of independent record label Top Dawg Entertainment (TDE), which led to him signing a recording contract with the label in 2005.